 You may not break your journey when travelling on a single or return fare unless local publicity specifically advises that this is possible (e.g. through fares).

 For some journeys, you may buy a return ticket which is usually cheaper than two single tickets.
 Return tickets are usually valid only on the day of purchase, unless clearly advertised otherwise, and sometimes have time restrictions as to their validity.
 It is your responsibility to check the validity conditions of a return ticket.
 Return tickets should be purchased from the driver of the bus on the outward journey and presented to the driver of the bus on the return journey for validation.
 They are valid for one single journey in each direction.

 Where available, two-trip tickets can be purchased.
 This is similar to a return ticket but allows the return journey to be made on another day if required.
 There is no date when the second journey needs to be made.

 Children aged under 16 and those people who, in the opinion of the driver, are vulnerable, at risk or in distress, and unable to pay their fare will be carried at all times providing their name, address and contact number can be given in order that payment may be collected at a later date.
 In these cases, a flat charge of £5 will apply to cover travel and administration charges.

 There is no charge for up children under 5 years of age when travelling with another responsible passenger providing they do not occupy a seat to the exclusion of a fare paying passenger or are seated in a buggy in an appropriate space on the vehicle.

-Students aged 16 and above are eligible for reduced fares on certain services we operative.
+Students are eligible for reduced fares on certain services we operative.
 Valid ID must be shown to obtain these fares.

 It is your responsibility to look after any ticket you buy from us.
 We cannot be held responsible if you lose your ticket onboard our vehicles or damage your ticket and are unable to refund any remaining periods on lost or damaged passes.